shimon/shimon.github.io/_posts/2017-04-06-how-product-managers-lose-engineer-trust.md

 Accountability is a core value of high performing organizations.
 If you need a routine change to some part of your product's layout or content, it should ship efficiently in a predictable amount of time.

 But much of the work in a software product is novel to your team.
 Designing and building a feature can expose complexity that wasn't foreseen.
 This is the nature of making software; an organization where this never happens isn't taking enough risk.

-This is one of the most dangerous areas for PMs who don't have a technical background, because [it can be hard to tell the difference between trivial and impossible](https://xkcd.com/1425/).
-But there is a difference.
-Blindness to that means at best that you'll fail to recognize great work, and at worst that you'll be known as a clueless dupe with crazy ridiculous expectations.

-This is also a major weapon available to the engineering side.
-If you don't want to do something, just say it's impossible.
-This can be a powerful vector for laziness and obstruction, just as it is in government.
-Avoiding that is one important benefit of having technical smarts at the very top levels of your organization.
+And so when this happens, you can choose to accept that estimates have changed and rework your plans, or you can try to push people to meet their original deadlines.

+Pushing makes sense if they're a couple hours off because they spent too much time playing ping pong.
+It doesn't make sense if they're months off because the platforms you rely on don't offer the functionality you expected.
+But without the relevant technical background, [it can be hard to discern trivial from impossible](https://xkcd.com/1425/).

+Still, some PMs ignore that complexity and always push, because they assume the engineers are lazy and need someone to crack the whip.
+But good PMs know that missed deadlines---although they hurt---are a learning opportunity.
+If this approach is too hard, is there something we can simplify and still get most of the value?
+Is there something similar we can reuse?
+Was the request really infeasible, or did we bungle it somehow?
+How can we do better next time?

+With that learning outlook, missed deadlines become an improvement opportunity for everyone.
+But there will be a lot of complex judgment calls that ensue, including ones that call engineering decisions into question.
+The need to handle those well at every level---and avoid being bamboozled by engineers who can say "that's impossible" to anything they don't like---is one reason it's helpful to have technical smarts at the very top levels of your organization.

 ### Be good.
 Don't be bad.